Editor’s note: This article was originally published on LDSLiving.com in May 2021 and has been updated for clarity.

 “They’re not formed for any scriptural or ecclesiastical reason,” Elder Christensen said on the podcast.
 “It’s a way that we’ve managed, in a kind of a decentralized way, areas around the world.
 The Church is operating in countries throughout the world, and area presidencies have been formed to supervise, in a local way, the work of the Church, as well as interacting with mission presidents and their companions, mission leaders, stake presidents, and others.”

-2. There are 22 areas of the Church, and Utah is the largest area.
+2. There are 23 areas of the Church, and the Utah Area includes the most members.

 3. Area Presidency assignments are like missionary assignments.